-My research interests fall into two related areas, both of which have tended to blend into one another over time.
+My research interests fall into two related areas, both of which have blended into one another over time.
 I have a long-standing interest in the relationship between geography and power, more specifically the difference that spatiality makes to the way that power works in its various modalities, from domination and authority through to seduction and manipulation.

-In 2003, I published a book-length treatment on the subject, Lost Geographies of Power (Oxford, Blackwell) and have followed this up in 2016 with Topologies of Power: Beyond Territory and Networks (Oxford and New York, Routledge), which explores a range of topological insights into power’s spatial twists and turns in these more complex, globalised times.
-I have also recently become interested in the nature of biopower and what a nonhuman dimension to power might look like when the ‘power’ to make life live is the central focus of enquiry.
-This interest was recently explored through an ESRC funded research project on the farm and food processing industries in the UK, in collaboration with colleagues at Exeter University, and the results will be published in 2016 by Wiley Blackwell under the title, Pathological Lives: Disease, Space and Biopolitics (with Steve Hinchliffe, Nick Bingham & Simon Carter).
+In 2003, I published a book-length treatment on the subject, Lost Geographies of Power (Oxford, Blackwell) and followed this up in 2016 with Topologies of Power: Beyond Territory and Networks (Oxford and New York, Routledge), which explored a range of topological insights into power’s spatial twists and turns, including those that shape contemporay global finance and the management of political borders.
+At around the same time, I also become interested in what a nonhuman dimension to power might look like when the ‘power’ to make life live is the central focus of enquiry.
+That interest was explored through an ESRC funded research project on the farm and food processing industries in the UK, in collaboration with colleagues at Exeter University, and the results were published in 2017 by Wiley Blackwell under the title, Pathological Lives: Disease, Space and Biopolitics (with Steve Hinchliffe, Nick Bingham & Simon Carter).

 John Allen is a member of the OpenSpace Research Centre.